 Ratcliffe & Bibby Solicitors is the trading name of R&B Legal Limited, a limited company registered in England and Wales under registration number 05126369.
 Our registered office is at 44 Market Street, Carnforth, Lancashire, LA5 9JX.

 Legal services are provided by Solicitors of England and Wales authorised and regulated by the Solicitors Regulation Authority under SRA registration number 408111 in accordance with the Solicitors' Handbook which is available to view at rules.sra.org.uk.
-We hold professional indemnity insurance to a level of £3million per claim with International General Insurance Company (UK) Ltd of 15-18 Lime Street London EC3M 7AN.
+We hold professional indemnity insurance to a level of £3million per claim with Great Lakes Insurance SE.

 Our charges are based mainly on the time we spend in dealing with a case.
 Time spent on your affairs will include meetings with you and others; time spent travelling; considering, preparing and working on papers; correspondence; and making and receiving telephone calls.
 The hourly rates depend on the seniority and specialised knowledge of the person dealing with your work.
 Details of the rates are available on request and are subject to periodic review.